antti-saarela/azure-ml-federated-learning/FL PoC on Kind on WSL2.md

 `kubectl apply -f ./mlops/k8s_templates/deploy_pvc.yaml`

 🏁 Checkpoint:
 Before moving forward, we recommend you check that the local data can indeed by accessed from the k8s cluster.
+To do so, start by getting the name of the pod that was created by the deployment by running

+`kubectl get pods`.

-To do so, start by getting the name of the pod that was created by the deployment by running kubectl get pods.
-Then, open a bash session on the k8s by running kubectl exec -it <your-pod-name> bash.
-Finally, run ls <path-in-docker> to check that the data in that folder are indeed visible (if you didn't change the default values in the yaml files mentioned above, then your <path-on-docker> should be /localdata - it is simply the path in pv.yaml).
+Then, open a bash session on the k8s by running

+`kubectl exec -it <your-pod-name> bash`

+ Finally, run `ls /localdata` to check that the data in that folder are indeed visible (if you didn't change the default values in the yaml files mentioned above, then your <path-on-docker> should be `/localdata` - it is simply the path in pv.yaml).

 ## Create a dedicated namespace for FL jobs